 - Recruiters aren’t honest.
 The biggest complaint people have about recruiters is that they aren’t honest.
 They may encourage candidates to apply for positions that don’t really exist, promise feedback and communication that doesn’t happen, or exaggerate the potential of an opening to get someone to apply for it.
 Nobody likes feeling deceived, and it’s especially frustrating for candidates to get their hopes up about a job only to find out that their recruiter wasn’t honest.

-The truth is, these experiences are often so negative due to the ways that recruitment agencies understand their jobs and pay their employees.
+The truth is, these experiences are often so negative due to how recruitment agencies understand their jobs and pay their employees.
 Here are a few of the reasons:

 - Outdated performance metrics.
-Many recruiters have their job performance measured not by how many successful matches they make or whether candidates progress in the company, but by old, outdated systems.
-Some recruiters are measured by simply how many clients they get aboard, calls they make in a day, or by how many applications they produce, regardless of quality or appropriateness.
+Many recruiters have their job performance measured not by how many successful matches they make or whether candidates progress in the company, but by outdated systems.
+Some recruiters are measured by how many clients they get aboard, the daily calls they make, or how many applications they produce, regardless of quality or appropriateness.